Broome, Western Australia: The Common Gate

 "The Common Gate" is the local term for the fences that defined Broome's town limits.
 Initially, these barriers were built to prevent livestock from entering the town.
-However, with the implementation of Western Australia's Aborigines Act of 1905, they became tools of racial segregation, severely restricting Aboriginal people's freedom of movement.
-Until 1954, Aboriginal people could only enter if they had "lawful employment" and they were locked out of the city from 6pm.
+However, with the implementation of Western Australia's Native Administration Act 1905, they became tools of racial segregation, severely restricting Aboriginal people's freedom of movement.
+Until 1954, Aboriginal people could only enter if they had "lawful employment" and they were locked out of the town from 6pm.

 1950s to 2000s

 In 1950, Broome was the setting for Arthur Upfield's novel The Widows of Broome, his 12th novel featuring Detective Inspector Napoleon Bonaparte ("Bony").

-Until 1967, Broome's outdoor movie theater Sun Pictures was segregated, with prime seating only for white people.
+Until 1967, Broome's outdoor movie theatre Sun Pictures was segregated, with prime seating only for white people.
 Malays, Filipinos and First Nations sat on the side or had to stand, and they were required to enter via a separate entrance.
 As late as 1971, Indigenous people were not accepted into restaurants in Broome.
 Patrons at the Roebuck Hotel and the Continental were segregated, with Aboriginal people drinking at the front bar at the Roebuck Hotel.
 In later years, the separated Indigenous bar at the Roebuck Hotel was abolished and it is now The Lounge Bar.